tuya light platform creates a simple brightness-only light from a

 color_temperature_datapoint (Optional, int): The datapoint id number of the color temperature value.

-rgb_datapoint (Optional, int): The datapoint id number of the RGB (red/green/blue) value.
-If this is set then ESPHome will set the color using a 6 digit hex RGB value.
+color_datapoint (Optional, int): The datapoint id number of the color value.
+If this is set, along with color_type, then ESPHome will set the color value formatted based on the color_type.

 min_value (Optional, int): The lowest dimmer value allowed.
 My dimmer had a minimum of 25 and wouldn’t even accept anything lower, but this option is available if necessary.
 Defaults to 0.